Antaramore29/Orders-Report-Dashboard-Looker/README.md

 This project demonstrates the end-to-end process of building a professional, interactive dashboard using **Google Looker Studio**.
 The dashboard presents order-related business insights for a fictional retail company, enabling stakeholders to explore data dynamically through intuitive charts and filters.

-Developed by referencing a guided tutorial from *I/O Data Tutorials*, this dashboard emphasizes best practices in data storytelling, layout design, and interactive reporting.

 ---